A successive centralized circumcenter reflection method for the convex feasibility problem: Introduction

-It has been proved in \cite{Behling.1} that the sequence defined by cCRM converges to point $x^*\in A\cap B$ whenever $A\cap B \neq \emptyset$.
-Under an error bound assumption (see section 4), the sequence converges linearly, and superlinearly under some additional smoothness hypotheses.
+It has been proved in \cite{Behling:2021} that the sequence defined by cCRM converges to point $x^*\in A\cap B$ whenever $A\cap B \neq \emptyset$.
+Under an error bound assumption the sequence converges linearly.
+Moreover, under some additional smoothness hypotheses and an error bound condition, the sequence generated by cCRM was proved to have superlinear convergence \cite[Thm.~3.13]{Behling:2021}.

-In this paper we will extend the cCRM to the case of CFP with m sets.
+In this paper, we will extend the cCRM to the case of CFP with $m$ sets.
 The natural way to generalize it is to choose a pair of sets among $\{C_1,C_2,\ldots,C_m\}$ at the iteration $k$ and apply cCRM to this pair of sets.
-We define this pair as $\ell(k)$ and $r(k)$, with $\ell(k),r(k)\in \{1,\ldots,m\}$, and then apply the operator in \eqref{eq.cCRM_iterationScheme} to this pair.
-Therefore, cCRM for CFP with m sets is defined as
+We define this pair as $\ell(k)$ and $r(k)$, with $\ell(k),r(k)\in \{1,\ldots,m\}$, and then apply the operator in \cref{eq.cCRM_iterationScheme} to this pair.
+Therefore, the \emph{successive centralized circumcentered-reflection method} (s-cCRM) for CFP with $m$ sets is defined as